liborty/indxvec/README.md

 ## Description

-`Indxvec` is a self-contained crate: it has no dependencies.
-It is used by higher level crates  `sets` and `rstats`.
+This crate is lightweight and it has no dependencies.

-The tools included are: efficient ranking, sorting, merging, searching, set operations and indices manipulations.
-They are  applicable to generic slices `&[T]`.
-Thus they will work on Rust primitive end types, such as f64.
-They can also work on slices holding any arbitrarily complex end type `T`, as long as the required traits, mostly just `PartialOrd` and/or `Copy`, are  implemented for T.
+The facilities provided are:

+* simple and efficient random numbers,
+* ranking, sorting, merging, searching,
+* set operations and indices manipulations,
+* easy printing of generic slices and slices of vectors.

 ## Usage

-### Import into your source file(s) from the top `crate` level these auxiliary utilities, as needed:
+### Import into your source file(s) struct `MinMax`, macro `here!()` and other auxiliary functions, as needed:

-`use indxvec::{MinMax,here,tof64};`
+`use indxvec::{MinMax,here,tof64,ranf64,ranv64,ranvu8,ranvvf64,rannvvu8};`

-* struct `MinMax` - is a wrapper for the minimum value, minimum's index, maximum value, maximum's index, of a vector or a slice
-* macro `here` - is for more informative error reports
-* function `tof64` - copies and recasts vectors or slices of generic end type T to end type f64, when such conversion is possible.

-### Import trait `Indices`
+### Use trait `Indices`

 `use indxvec::Indices;`

 Trait `Indices` is implemented on type `&[usize]`, i.e. slices of subscripts to slices and vectors.

-### Import trait `Printing`
+### Use trait `Printing`

-`use indxvec::Printing`;
+`use indxvec::Printing;`

 This trait provides utility methods to stringify (serialise for printing) generic slices and slices of slices.
-Optionally enables printing in bold green for emphasis (see `tests/tests.rs`).
+Optionally, it enables printing in bold green for emphasis (see `tests/tests.rs`).

-### Import functions from module `merge.rs`
+### Use functions from module `merge.rs`

 `use indxvec::{merge::*};`

-> These functions usually take some generic slice(s) of data `&[T]` as arguments and produce indices into them of type `Vec<usize>` (index vectors).
-The methods of `Indices` trait can be conveniently chained onto them.
+They are  applicable to generic slices `&[T]`.
+Thus they will work on Rust primitive end types, such as f64.
+They can also work on slices holding any arbitrarily complex end type `T`, as long as the required traits, mostly just `PartialOrd` and/or `Copy`, are  implemented for `T`.

-The following `use` statement imports everything:
+## The following statement will import everything:

-`use indxvec::{MinMax,here,wv,wi,printvv,Indices,merge::*};`
+`use indxvec::{MinMax,here,tof64,ranf64,ranv64,ranvu8,ranvvf64,rannvvu8,Indices,Printing,merge::*};`

 ## Testing